 (email at firstname.lastname@example.org)

-- The archaeology of Britain in the Iron Age, Roman and Early Medieval periods.
-With a particular focus on landscapes, religion and the Roman frontiers (see current project 1).
+1. The archaeology of Britain in the Iron Age and Roman periods.
+With a particular focus on landscapes, heritage and the Roman frontiers (see current projects 1 and 2).

-- The archaeology of the Western Roman Empire, with a particular focus on the Frontiers of the Roman Empire (see current project 3).
+3. The archaeology of the Western Roman Empire, with a particular focus on the landscapes formed by the Frontiers of the Roman Empire (see current project 4).

-- The historiography or studies of imperial Rome and the reception of Roman models in post-Roman contexts, including the uses of texts and visual culture (especially since the Renaissance).
+4. The historiography or studies of imperial Rome and the reception of Roman models in post-Roman contexts, including the uses of texts and visual culture (especially since the Renaissance).
 This is the focus of much of my published work since 2000 and is a topic that I intend to return to.

-- A biography of Roman London.
-My substantial monograph is now with the printers for publication in Summer 2018.
-This explores the archaeological evidence for Londinium from the Iron Age to the early medieval periods and setting this city in the context of the province of Britannia and the empire.
+B) Londinium, a biography: Roman London from its origins to the fifth century (Bloomsbury, 2018).
+This substantial monograph of c.
+160,000 words explores the archaeological evidence for Londinium from the Iron Age to the early medieval periods and sets this urban settlement in the province of Britannia in its context.
 This book provides a substantial new assessment that focuses in particular on the transformation of meanings of the landscape through time and the peopling and boundaryscapes of the city. *This book was awarded best book in Classics at the Association of American Publishers PROSE awards in Feburary 2019.
 I am writing a number of additional papers that explore the Roman archaeology of London.*

 Indicators of Esteem